Creating a Monthly Allowance for Your College StudentAugust 1, 2022

 There are some drawbacks to consider if you provide an allowance for your college student.

 - Less sense of financial ownership.
-Students that receive an allowance for college may feel less of a sense of financial ownership, and therefore, be less responsible with their budgets.
-This can be offset by teaching students the power of smart financial management before they leave for school, however.
+Students that receive an allowance for college may feel less of a sense of financial ownership and, therefore, be less responsible with their budgets.
+However, this can be offset by teaching students the power of smart financial management before they leave for school.

 - Potential for relational stress.
-One potential drawback of providing a monthly allowance to your college student is the potential for a financial strain on your relationship.
-It’s important to clearly outline any expectations you have for the funds ahead of time to avoid this.
+One potential drawback of providing a monthly allowance to your college student is the possibility of putting financial strain on your relationship.
+With that in mind, it’s important to clearly outline your expectations for the funds ahead of time.

 - Hamper Your Retirement Savings.
-If you don’t have the means to save for your retirement and provide a monthly allowance for your college student, in most cases, your retirement should take precedence.
+If you don’t have the means to both save for your retirement and provide a monthly allowance for your college student, your retirement should take precedence.
 Be sure your retirement savings are on track if you choose to provide financial help to your student.